Ferrari 348: Reception

-Peter Dron of Motor Trend gave the car a negative review, criticising its acceleration by saying "For some manufacturers, it might be hard to go to market when competitors are offering cars with demonstrably better performance for tens of thousands of dollars less.
+Peter Dron of Motor Trend gave the car a negative review, criticising its acceleration by saying, "For some manufacturers, it might be hard to go to market when competitors are offering cars with demonstrably better performance for tens of thousands of dollars less.
 Ferrari, however, seems blessed with such cache that the numbers gleaned from mere fifth wheels don't seem to make much of a difference.
 Take the Ferrari 348, for example.
 Its 0-60-mph time of about 6 seconds can be bested by such lesser-priced machinery as an L98 Corvette.
 Its slalom speed of a little over 63 mph is flat blown away by the humbly priced Nissan 300ZX Turbo."
-The engine note was criticised as well with the publication noting "It doesn't sound like a V-8; in fact, the noise it makes is more like a high-pitched turbine than anything else, the characteristic whine of the flat-plane crank.
+The engine note was also criticised, with the publication noting, "It doesn't sound like a V-8; in fact, the noise it makes is more like a high-pitched turbine than anything else, the characteristic whine of the flat-plane crank.
 It doesn't have the hard edge of Lamborghini's V-8 (similar to the old Cosworth DFV) or the deep, throaty rumble of the high-performance domestic engines.
 It isn't an unpleasant noise, but it won't make the hairs on the back of your neck stand on edge.
 It's simply an efficient device, to be used to the fullest."
-The exterior design, especially the fake front grille received a negative reception as well, with the publication remarking "Least flattering is the full frontal view, and that dummy grille is a copout: If you don't need a grille, why have one?
+The exterior design, especially the fake front grille received a negative reception as well, with the publication remarking, "Least flattering is the full frontal view, and that dummy grille is a copout: If you don't need a grille, why have one?
 An innovative aerodynamic approach would have made more sense.
 In the press handout (referring to the Testarossa-style side strakes) is the following remark: 'On a Ferrari a technical requirement becomes a stylistic theme and nothing is simply there for decoration.'
 Oh, really?"

-In a 2015 retrospective, Evo Magazine compared the 458 Italia against its 308, 348, F355, 360 and F430 ancestors, where Henry Catchpole noted the primary highlight of the day being the 348's steering, describing it as, “instantly obvious this car has some of the best steering, possibly the best, that I have ever sat behind.”
-He expounded on the car's analogue character, describing the steering as, “coming alive in my hands.
+In a 2015 retrospective, Evo Magazine compared the 458 Italia against its 308, 348, F355, 360 and F430 ancestors, where Henry Catchpole noted the primary highlight of the day being the 348's steering, describing it as, "instantly obvious this car has some of the best steering, possibly the best, that I have ever sat behind."
+He expounded on the car's analogue character, describing the steering as, "coming alive in my hands.
 It literally starts wriggling around, talking excitedly about all the bumps in the road and sometimes making a bigger gesture as a camber attracts its attention.
-Despite the lack of assistance and the wheel’s relatively small diameter, it’s not heavy in any way, there’s just perfect weight and no slack to add to the constant communication.”
+Despite the lack of assistance and the wheel’s relatively small diameter, it’s not heavy in any way, there’s just perfect weight and no slack to add to the constant communication."